Sarthakgit98/CompilerNotes/lecture5.md

 x86-patched: We don't want instructions like (addq a1 a2) where both a1 and a2 are memory locations.
 So we normalize it.
 x86-var: x86 with basic instruction support.
 No flow control or any such thing.

+### Select instructions

+We convert C-Var to x86-like instructions with variables.

 ### Assign homes

 Convention: Stack grows DOWNWARDS